fionnbharra/labels-to-placeholders/README.markdown

 ### Installation

-Simply include the Javascript file (minified version recommended for production use) within your page.
-The method will attach itself to the window object and will be executed automatically.
-By default the method will search the entire document for labels with the attribute 'inline' but this can easily be changed.
+Simply include the Javascript file (minified version recommended for production use) within your page and instantiate a new copy of InlineLabels:

+_var labels = new InlineLabel('inline', this.document);_

+The first argument is the class name you have applied to your labels, the second argument can be an object or an ID string.

 ### Credits